samedhi/firemore/content/md/pages/2019-06-26-README.md

-{:title "Firemore Guide"
+{:title "Guide"
- :layout :post
+ :layout :page
  :klipse true
- :tags  ["documentation" "firemore" "firestore"]}
+ :tags  ["documentation" "firemore" "firestore"] :navbar? true
+ :page-index 0
+ :home? true}

 1. [What is this?](#what_is_this)
 1. [Getting Started](#getting_started)